rew35860/Prework/README.md

-# Pre-work - TipCal
+# Pre-work - Tip Calculator

-TipCal is a tip calculator application for iOS.
+Tip Calculator is a tip calculator application for iOS.

 Submitted by: Natcha Jengjirapas